What time is qualifying at the Singapore Grand Prix on Saturday?

 How can I watch it online and on TV?

-The entire race schedule from Singapore will be broadcast live on Sky Sports F1 in the UK and Ireland.
-Sky’s coverage of the race on Sunday starts at 11:30am (BST).
+The entire race schedule from Japan will be broadcast live on Sky Sports F1 and Sky Sports Main Event in the UK and Ireland.
+Sky’s coverage of the race on Sunday starts at 4:30am (BST).

 The weekend’s action will be broadcast on ESPN in the United States.

-Free-to-air highlights in the UK will be aired on Channel 4; for qualifying at 7:30pm (BST) on Saturday evening and the grand prix on Sunday evening at 5:30pm.
+Free-to-air highlights in the UK will be aired on Channel 4; for qualifying at 11:10am (BST) on Saturday morning and the grand prix on Sunday afternoon at 12:30pm.

 Driver Standings